lmsdkdev/lemma-sdk-samples/README.md

 ### LemmaSDK sample application

-This repository contains Lemma Mobile SDK sample application.
-Please refer to this application as a reference while integrating LemmaSDK into your Android applications.
+This repository contains Lemma Ads SDK sample application.
+Please refer to this application as a reference while integrating Lemma Ads SDK into your Android applications.

 > To run this application and play any ads, you will need the following information: